Gigapixel 8: Image upscaling from the future

 As for the Recover model image that took hours to generate on my Mac Studio, the final image was very similar to the Standard model image.
 The pattern-based AI did reform and rebuild architectural details with similar shapes and dimensions, which some could see as an improvement, but I'd rather keep the historical inconsistencies and retain as much of the image's original authenticity as I can possibly can.

 Overall, there was little tangible benefit using Recover to upscale a high quality image.
 The Basic model took far less time to complete, and was perfectly adequate for the job.
-T part of the reason Topaz is also rolling out - with version 8 - a new "Cloud Rendering" paid service for offloading image upscaling and processing.

 Cloud rendering and credits